AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/RDS SQL execution logs/Collect RDS SQL audit logs.md

 5. In the Configure Query and Analysis step, click **Next**.

     The indexing feature is enabled for the Logstore where RDS SQL audit logs are stored.
 Indexes are configured for these audit logs.
 You can modify indexes as required.
-For more information, see [Enable and configure the index feature for a Logstore](/intl.en-US/Index and query/Enable and configure the index feature for a Logstore.md).
+For more information, see [Configure indexes](/intl.en-US/Index and query/Configure indexes.md).

 After RDS SQL audit logs are collected to Log Service, you can search, analyze, download, ship, and transform these logs.
 You can also configure alerts for these logs.
 For more information, see [Common operations on logs of Alibaba Cloud services](/intl.en-US/Data Collection/Cloud product collection/Common operations on logs of Alibaba Cloud services.md).